What is MPPSC ?

-The State Government of Madhya Pradesh conduct’s the Madhya Pradesh Public Service Commission (MPPSC) Exam.
-Popularly known as MPPCS Exam.
+The State Government of Madhya Pradesh conducts the Madhya Pradesh Public Service Commission (MPPSC) Exam, popularly known as MPPCS Exam.
 The MPPCS Exam consists of two papers.
-First is the General Studies and the Second is the General Aptitude Test.
-The MPPCS Prelims Examination is a screening examination, and it is conducted to reduce the number of candidates which can appear in the MPPCS Main Exam.
+The first is the General Studies (G.S.), & the Second is the General Aptitude Test.
+The MPPCS Prelims Examination is a screening examination, and it is conducted to reduce the number of candidates who can appear in the MPPCS Main Exam.
 Different posts under MPPSC are:

 The candidate must be a citizen of India.